openframeworks/ofBook/chapters/animation/chapter.md

 - draw()
 - ....

-Setup gets called once, right at the start of an OF apps lifecycle and update / draw get called repeatedly.
+Setup gets called once, right at the start of an oF apps lifecycle and update / draw get called repeatedly.
 Sometimes people ask why two functions get called repeatedly, especially if they are familiar with Processing, which has only a setup and a draw command.
 There are a few reasons.
 The first is that drawing in openGL is asynchronous, meaning there's a chance, when you send drawing code to the computer, that it can return execution back to your program so that it can perform other operations while it draws.
 The second is that it's generally very practical to have your drawing code separated from your non-drawing code.
 If you need to quickly debug something–say, for example, your code is running slow–you can comment out the draw function and just leave the update running.
 It's separating out the update of the world from the presentation and it can often help clean up and organize your code.
 Think about it like a stop frame animator working with an overhead camera that might reposition objects while the camera is not taking a picture then snap a photograph the moment things are ready.
 In the update function you would be moving things around and in the draw function you draw things exactly as they are at that moment.

 ### Variables